 A Timeline of the Ashley Madison Hack

-The news about the Ashley Madison hack has broken out at a very fast pace.
+The news about the Ashley Madison dump hack has broken out at a very fast pace.
 Keeping up with the current story can be challenging, so here is a one-stop solution for that.
 Here we cover the timeline of key events during the Ashley Madison leak of data.

 Key Events in the Ashley Madison Hack